 Paradise Beach

-Paradise Beach on St Croix’s west end sits next to the historic Frederiksted Pier, making it the closest beach for visiting cruise passengers.
+Paradise Beach on St Croix’s west end sits next to the historic Frederiksted Pier, making it the closest beach to a cruise port in St Croix.
 Calm turquoise water, gentle entry, and views of moored ships give it a relaxed island-town feel.
 Locals also call it Fort Frederik Beach because it borders the 18th-century fort of the same name.
 The sand is light-gold with some coral patches, ideal for casual swimming or snorkeling.

 Visitors can rent loungers, find shade under sea-grape trees, and walk to cafés and beach bars like Polly’s at the Pier or Flyer’s.
 Because the beach sits right in town, no day pass or taxi is required – you can step off the ship and stroll there in minutes.
 For a livelier scene or water-sports rentals, Rainbow Beach is a short 1½-mile walk north.
 Paradise Beach remains one of St Croix’s easiest and most accessible spots to enjoy Caribbean sun and sea for a few hours ashore.
 For other beaches, check out the Full St Croix Beach Guide.